New Early Dark Energy is compatible with current LSS data: New Early Dark Energy

 provided $\tilde \lambda$ saturates its naturalness bounds and the quartic coupling is sufficiently weak, $\lambda < 0.02$.
-Here, we used that $S_E(t_*) \simeq 250 $ which follows from the percolation condition $\Gamma (t_*) / H^4 \gtrsim 1 $, which is fulfilled when bubble nucleation becomes efficient, i.e.~there is more than one nucleation event per Hubble time and volume.
+Here, we used that $S_E(t_*) \simeq 250 $ which follows from the percolation condition $\Gamma (t_*) / H^4 \gtrsim 1 $.
+It is fulfilled when bubble nucleation becomes efficient, i.e.~there is more than one nucleation event per Hubble time and volume.
 For the above suggested parameter choices, we therefore find that the phase transition happens on a time scale that is short compared to the Hubble expansion.
 After the transition, the space is filled with a condensate of colliding bubble walls.
-This state is dominated by small-scale anisotropic stress and expected to behave on large scales like a fluid dominated by kinetic rather than potential energy, and therefore it decays quicker than radiation.
+This state is dominated by small-scale anisotropic stress and expected to behave on large scales like a fluid dominated by kinetic rather than potential energy, and, therefore, it decays quicker than radiation.
 As a result, our microscopic model can be described in terms of an effective cosmological fluid, dubbed NEDE fluid, which first (before $t_*$) behaves like vacuum energy but then (after $t_*$) redshifts away with an equation of state parameter $w_\text{NEDE}(t) > 1/3$.
+In other words, our effective model underlies the assumption that the effect of small-scale non-linearities can be captured in terms of a cosmic fluid.
+Ultimately, the fluid parameters such as $w_\text{NEDE}$ are determined by the microscopic details of our underlying field theory model.
 A priori, $w_\text{NEDE}$ is time-dependent, but we will approximate it as a constant.
 This is justified because NEDE can impact cosmological observables only in a short redshift window around its decay time; explicitly, we take

-At the background level, NEDE is therefore described in terms of four parameters, the fraction of NEDE at decay time, $f_\text{NEDE}$, the mass of the trigger field, $m$, the trigger parameter, $H(t_*)/m$ (which together with $m$ fixes the decay redshift $z_*$), and the equation of state of the NEDE fluid right after percolation has been completed, $w_\text{NEDE}(t^*)$.
+At the background level, NEDE is therefore described in terms of four parameters, the fraction of NEDE at decay time $f_\text{NEDE}$, the mass of the trigger field, $m$, the trigger parameter $H(t_*)/m$ (which together with $m$ fixes the decay redshift $z_*$), and the equation of state of the NEDE fluid right after percolation has been completed $w_\text{NEDE}(t^*)$.
+The energy density related to the trigger field is always sub-dominant.
+As a result, cosmological observables are not sensitive to the initial value of $\phi$ as long as it is sub-Planckian.
 Perturbations in the NEDE fluid are generated after the phase transition.
-They arise from adiabatic perturbations of the trigger field, $\delta \phi(t,\mathbf{x}) $, which cause spatial variations of the decay time.
+They arise from adiabatic perturbations of the trigger field $\delta \phi(t,\mathbf{x}) $, which cause spatial variations of the decay time.
 The NEDE density contrast and velocity divergence as a function of $k$ right after the decay are~\cite{Niedermann:2020dwg}